clld/clld/docs/tutorial.rst

 web application.

-Installing the ``clld`` package will also install a command `clld`, which offers functionality to kickstart a `clld` app project:
+Installing the ``clld`` package will also install a command `clld`, which offers functionality to kickstart a `clld` app project.
+Note that this functionality requires the `cookiecutter` package to be installed:

 .. code:: bash

+    $ pip install cookiecutter
     $ clld create myapp

 This will create a ``myapp`` project directroy, containing a python package ``myapp`` with the following layout::